ThePhar/archipelago.js/README.md

 ### LocationsManager

-The `locations` property on an `ArchipelagoClient` can be used to look up the name of a location from the data package, check or scout locations, or view a list of all locations checked or missing.
+The `locations` property on an `Client` can be used to look up the name of a location from the data package, check or scout locations, or view a list of all locations checked or missing.

 ```javascript